The Ultimate Guide to Choosing a Contract Filling & Packaging Company

 Production Capacity and Volume

 Next, find a contract manufacturer that has the capacity to meet your demand.
-Some contract manufacturers have a minimum order quantity (MOQ) of 2,000 units while others may start at 25,000 units.
-The small scale contract manufacturers cater to brands that are in early start-up phase, or mature brands in niche segments that have minimal distribution or lesser turns, or for companies that seek to keep minimal inventory on-hand.
-For products that are sold at higher turns in retail or with large direct to consumer turnover, utilizing a large scale manufacturer may be essential to ensure timely shipments to your customers.
+Some contract manufacturers have a minimum order quantity of 2,000 units while others may start at 25,000 units.
+The small-scale contract manufacturers cater to brands that are in the early start-up phase, or mature brands in niche segments that have minimal distribution or lesser turns, or for companies that seek to keep minimal inventory on-hand.
+For products that are sold at higher turns in retail or with large direct-to-consumer turnover, utilizing a large-scale manufacturer may be essential to ensure timely shipments to your customers.

 Level of Service

 After identifying the size of the company, evaluate the level of service needed.
-A TOLL provider (where your company supplied formula and all materials) aligns well for companies that have a broad range of established internal resources, whereas a turnkey contract filling and packaging manufacturer is well suited for companies that do not have the internal resources for product design, formulating, procurement, warehousing, and more.
+A toll provider, where your company supplies the formula and all materials, aligns well for companies that have a broad range of established internal resources, whereas a turnkey contract filling and packaging manufacturer is well suited for companies that do not have the internal resources for product design, formulating, procurement, warehousing, and more.

-If your company’s need is for TOLL, meaning that your organization is self-sufficient regarding procurement, supply chain management, warehousing to store raw materials and components, formulators for products that have chemical ingredients, etc. than you are seeking a contract filler and packager that offers modest levels of blending or batching, and a primary focus on contract filling of liquids only.
+If your company’s need is for toll, meaning that your organization is self-sufficient regarding procurement, supply chain management, warehousing to store raw materials and components, formulators for products that have chemical ingredients, and more, then you are seeking a contract filler and packager that offers modest levels of blending or batching and a primary focus on contract filling of liquids only.

-If your needs, however, are for a robust range of services, then you are seeking a turnkey provider that not only offers contract filling services of liquids, and packaging, but additionally the full support of product and packaging design, procurement, warehousing, formulating, batching, and more.
-Some contract filling companies also offer Kitting.
-Kitting is when a variety of stand alone items are combined into one package, typically in a sealed bag, or chipbox, or another container.
-Companies like U.S. Continental offer both TOLL and turnkey manufacturing solutions for contract filling, packaging, and kitting.
+If your needs are for a robust range of services, then you are seeking a turnkey provider that not only offers contract filling services of liquids and packaging, but additionally the full support of product and packaging design, procurement, warehousing, formulating, batching, and more.
+Some contract filling companies also offer kitting — when a variety of standalone items are combined into one package, typically in a sealed bag, chipbox, or another container.
+USC Pack offers both toll and turnkey manufacturing solutions for contract filling, packaging, and kitting.

 Cost and Budget